Like all medicines, metoprolol can cause side effects, but many people have no side effects, or only minor ones.

 Headaches

 Make sure you rest and drink plenty of fluids.
 It's best not to drink too much alcohol.
-Ask your pharmacist to recommend a painkiller.
+Take paracetamol or ask your pharmacist to recommend a painkiller.

-Headaches usually go away after the first week of taking metoprolol.
-Talk to your doctor if the headaches are severe or last longer than a week.
+Talk to your doctor if the headaches are severe or do not go away.

 Feeling tired, dizzy or weak

 If metoprolol makes you feel dizzy or weak, stop what you're doing, and sit or lie down until you feel better.
-Do not drive, ride a bike or use tools or machinery if you're feeling tired.
-Try not to drink alcohol, as it may make your symptoms worse.
+Do not drive, ride a bike or use tools or machinery if you're feeling tired or dizzy.
+Do not drink alcohol, as it may make your symptoms worse.

 Cold hands or feet